AdamPaternostro/Training-Azure-DevOps/README.md

     - Select the connection you just setup
     - Enter the resource group name: $(ResourceGroup)
     - Pick your location (I keep mine the same as my resource group)
+       - You should make Location a variable and a parameter to your ARM template.
+This is just "simplified" for the training.
     - Pick your template "arm-template.json"
     - Leave parameters blank, we do not have a parameters file
     - In "Override template parameters" enter: